 As a balance transfer card, you’re looking at 0% APR for 15 months for both purchases and balance transfers.

-There’s also no annual fee for this card, just like it’s counterparts already fetured in this article.
+There’s also no annual fee for this card, just like it’s counterparts already featured in this article.

 Keep in mind that you should avoid late payments as it will bump up your APR to 29.99% as a penalty.

-Any balance transfers occuring after the introductory period costs you either 3% or $5.
+Any balance transfers occurring after the introductory period costs you either 3% or $5.

 10. Wells Fargo Platinum Card